 Are you making a list for the hospital to bring everything you’ll need postpartum?
 If so, you may want to remember to include a peri bottle.

-If you’re a new mom, odds are, you’re looking at the screen and saying to yourself, “A peri what?”
+If you’re about to be a new mom, odds are, you’re looking at the screen and saying to yourself, “A peri what?”
 If you’re a veteran mom, however, you’ll likely know exactly what I mean.

 If you still aren’t sure what a peri bottle is, or how to use one, don’t panic.
 We will walk you through the “how-to,” so you can find the right option for your healing process.